Meet some of our inspirational colleagues who have been named in the celebrated EMpower Ethnic Minority Role Model lists.

 Tanvi Gokhale, Segmentation & Propositions Director, Retail

 Since joining the Group, Tanvi has passionately driven the inclusion agenda.
 She is a key Diversity Sponsor for Retail, a member of the Group Inclusion and Diversity Forum and Inclusion Strategy working group, and is actively involved with the internal REACH Network.
-Tanvi is founder of the Chief Customer Office’s BAME committee, which has driven increases in colleague disclosure rates and advocate involvement.
-She pioneered “Ask Me Anything” sessions to encourage BAME colleagues to share experiences and be more confident.
-Other initiatives she has led include a hiring and retention program for BAME talent and a reverse mentoring program.
-Tanvi was invited to join the Deloitte Academy BAME on Boards Programme.
+Tanvi is founder of the Chief Customer Office’s Black, Asian and Minority Ethnic committee, which has driven increases in colleague disclosure rates and advocate involvement.
+She pioneered “Ask Me Anything” sessions to encourage colleagues from underrepresented backgrounds to share experiences and be more confident.
+Other initiatives she has led for this audience include a hiring and retention program for talent and a reverse mentoring program.
+Tanvi was invited to join one of the Deloitte Academy Diversity on Boards Programmes.
 She is a regular keynote and panel speaker at industry diversity events.

 EMpower 100 Ethnic Minority Future Leaders List